 - frequent yawning

-The aura stage occurs right before or during a migraine.
+The aura stage happens right before or during

-Auras are usually visual disturbances but sometimes involve other sensations.
+a migraine.
+Auras are usually visual disturbances, but can involve other

-Symptoms build up gradually and last for about 20 minutes to one hour.
-About 15
+sensations.
+Symptoms build up gradually and last for about 20 to 60 minutes.
+About

 - seeing bright spots or flashes of light